ocaml/ocaml.org/data/tutorials/getting-started/2_02_opam_switch.md

 ---
 id: opam-switch-introduction
 title: Introduction to opam Switches
+short_title: Introduction to opam Switches
 description: |
   This page will give you a brief introduction to opam switches, what they're used for, and how to create them.
 category: "Tooling"
 ---

-# Introduction to opam Switches

 OCaml's package manager, opam, introduces the concept of a _switch_, which is an isolated OCaml environment.
 These switches often cause confusion amongst OCaml newcomers, so this document aims to provide a better understanding of opam switches and their usage for managing dependencies and project-specific configurations.